A crucial time

 Reducing health inequalities

 Giving every child the best start in life is crucial to reducing health inequalities across the life course.
+Watch our animated explainer video to find out why.

 The interaction between a range of social, economic, psychological and environmental factors influences the social development, behaviour, health and wellbeing of children.
 Children from more deprived households are likely to experience poorer health than children from more affluent backgrounds – with lower birth weight, lower breastfeeding rates, obesity, tooth decay and slower cognitive development.